To Provide Continued Support to Aspiring and Professional Artists as Well as Related Technology

 TODAY'S CREATIVES: Our Future in the Technology Age

-Incredible young men and women are leaving this region to find a better quality of life.
+Incredible young men and women are leaving this region to find a better quality of life, 10% annually.
 This is your children and grandchildren who are leaving for other states.
 The exodus of students and young families are what Reimagine Westmoreland Comprehensive Plan of 2018 (section 2.2)* called the county’s most alarming statistic.
 The last three years Westmoreland County has experienced an escalation in a continuous downward spiral in our youth's population decline, which is our future.
 River Art Works' goals include reversing this statistic.